ginstrom/paladin-novel/manuscript/chapter-02.md

 Pell moved like water, flowing over Greasy's prone form to snatch keys and shortsword.
 Steel flashed as he freed himself, then tossed the keys to Sim, who caught them without looking up from his quiet prayers.
 Gond snatched the guard's short sword from his belt as he climbed past.

-"Jord, Wait—" Gond started, but the big man roared and charged upward, chains trailing behind him like anchor rope.
+"Jord, Wait—" Gond started, but the big man did not wait for his chain to be unlocked.
+Instead he roared and charged upward, chains trailing behind him like anchor rope.
 Shouts erupted from above.

 "Bloody fool!"
-Gond snarled, racing after him.
+Gond snarled, racing after him to avoid getting pulled down by the chain connecting them.

 The deck exploded into chaos.
 Guards stumbled from their dice games, fumbling for weapons.
 Gond's blade found the gap between one man's ribs before the guard could clear his scabbard.
 The man folded over, hands clutching his throat as he toppled into the rail.